isubsoft/ldap-carddav/README.md

-# ldap-carddav - A CardDAV server with LDAP as authentication and contacts backend.
+# ldap-carddav - A CardDAV server with LDAP as authentication and contacts backend

 ## The following features are available
 1. Authenticate CardDAV users against LDAP.